-Hillary Mann Leverett is a Senior Professorial Lecturer at the American University in Washington, DC and a Visiting Scholar at Peking University in Beijing, China.
-She has also taught at Yale University, where she was a Senior Lecturer and inaugural Senior Research Fellow at Yale University’s Jackson Institute for Global Affairs.
+Hillary Mann Leverett is a Visiting Scholar at Georgetown University, a Senior Fellow at the Chongyang Institute for Financial Studies at Renmin University of China, and a Visiting Scholar at Peking University.
+She has taught U.S. foreign policy and international relations at Yale University, where she was an inaugural Senior Fellow at Yale’s Jackson Institute for Global Affairs, and at American University.
 She is also CEO of Strategic Energy and Global Analysis (STRATEGA), a political risk consultancy.
-Her new book is Going to Tehran: Why the United States Must Come to Terms with the Islamic Republic (co-authored with Flynt Leverett).
+She is co-author of the ground-breaking book, Going to Tehran: Why America Must Accept the Islamic Republic of Iran, which made the case that Washington should renounce more than thirty years of failed strategy and, instead, seek rapprochement with the Islamic Republic as an essential step toward more balanced and constructive U.S. policy in the Middle East, and the blog, www.GoingToTehran.com.

 Mrs. Leverett holds a Juris Doctor from Harvard University and a Bachelor of Arts in Near Eastern Studies from Brandeis University.